AliNisarAhmed/my-notes/Azure Dev Fundamentals/AzureFundamentals.md

 - Roles assigned at a higher scope, like an entire subscription, are inherited by child scopes, like service instances.

+Role-based access control (RBAC) is a generic term that refers to the concept of authorizing users to a system based on defined roles to which the user belongs.
+Azure implements RBAC across all Azure resources so that you can control how users and applications can interact with your Azure resources.

+There are four elements to RBAC.

+- **Security principal**
+  - The security principal represents an identity.
+  - It can be a user, a group, an application (which is called a service principal), or a special AAD entity called a managed identity.
+  - A managed identity is how you authorize another Azure service to access your Azure resource.
+- **Role**
+  - A role (sometimes called a role definition) is what defines how the security principal can interact with an Azure resource.
+  - For example a role might define that a security principal can read the properties of a resource but cannot create new resources or delete existing resources.
+- **Scope**
+  - The scope defines the level at which the role is applied, and it controls how much control the security principal has.
+  - For example, if the scope is to a resource group, the role defines activities that can be performed on all matching resources in the resource group.
+- **Role assignments**
+  - Roles are assigned to a security principal at a particular scope, and that’s what ultimately defines the level of access for the security principal.

+RBAC includes many built-in roles.
+Three of these built-in roles apply to all Azure resources.

+- **Owner**
+  - Members of this role have full access to the resources.
+- **Contributor**
+  - Members of this role can create resources and manage resources, but they cannot delegate that right to anyone else.
+- **Reader**
+  - Members of this role can see Azure resources, but they cannot create, delete, or manage those resources.
+All of the other built-in roles are specific to certain types of Azure resources.

+RBAC roles can be scoped to the management group, subscription, resource group, or resource level.

+**Exam Tip** The scope of RBAC is defined by where the RBAC role is assigned.
+For example, if you open a resource group in the portal and assign an RBAC role to a user, the scope is at the resource group level.
+On the other hand, if you open a web app within that resource group and assign the role, the scope is to that web app only.
+That user will not have access to other apps in the resource group unless you apply other role assignments to the user.

+**Exam Tip** It’s important to understand that role assignments are additive.
+Your RBAC abilities at any particular scope are the result of all role assignment up to that level.
+In other words, if I have the Owner role on a resource group and you assign me the Website Contributor role on a web app within that resource group, the Website Contributor assignment will have no effect because I already have the Owner role on the entire resource group.

+RBAC is enforced by Azure Resource Manager (ARM).
+When you attempt to interact with an Azure resource, whether in the Azure portal or by using a command line tool, you are authenticated by ARM and a token is generated for you.
+That token is a representation of your identity and all of your role assignments, and it’s included with all operations you perform on the resource.
+ARM is able to determine if the action you are performing is allowed by the roles to which you are assigned.
+If it is, the call succeeds.
+If not, you are denied access.

+##### Locks

+RBAC is a great way to control access to an Azure resource, but in cases where you just want to prevent changes to a resource, or prevent that resource from being deleted, locks are a simpler solution.
+Unlike RBAC, locks apply to everyone with access to the resource.

+**Exam Tip** In order to create a lock, you must either be in the Owner or the User Access Administrator role in RBAC.
+Alternatively, an administrator can create a custom role that grants the right to create a lock.
+Locks can be applied at the resource level, the resource group level, or at the subscription level.

+**Exam Tip** Locks are also inherited by newly-created resources.
+If you apply a delete lock to a resource group, and add a new resource to the resource group at a later time, the new resource will automatically inherit the delete lock.

 #### Privileged Identity Management

 In addition to managing Azure resource access with role-based access control (RBAC), a comprehensive approach to infrastructure protection should consider including the ongoing auditing of role members as their organization changes and evolves.